onitgo/tools/README.md

+# onitgo (Optimizing New Ideas Through Global Opportunities.)
-# Onitgo Domain Name Generator
+**Tool : Domain Name Generator**

-**Onitgo.com** is a free, easy-to-use domain name generator that helps you **create, listen to, and save domain names** for websites, web apps, and mobile apps in just a few seconds.
+**onitgo.com** is a free, easy-to-use domain name generator that helps you **create, listen to, and save domain names** for websites, web apps, and mobile apps in just a few seconds.
 Whether you're launching a new website, starting an online business, or simply brainstorming ideas, Onitgo is here to help you find a **catchy and memorable domain name** that connects with audiences worldwide.

 ## Features